 How To Attach the Mounts?

-here are lots of things online that show people using washers and bolts and all crazy jinky methods to attach the mounts to the rails that come on pretty much every modern pickup.
+There are lots of reviews online that show people using washers and bolts and all crazy jinky methods to attach the mounts to the rails that come on pretty much every modern pickup.
 We tried several methods and it can become super frustrating trying to hold the bolt still while tightening the nut.
 Not to mention trying to find washers that are big enough and strong enough to handle the tension.
 We also had the washer/bolt method fail while carrying a heavy townie bike.

 But there is a better way, oh yes, there is a better way.

 Unfortunately, the Rock Mount Hot Rod Mounts need to altered slightly to accommodate the necessary 3/8″ bolt, so you’ll need a drill and a drill bit.
 You’ll also need some washers and some lock-washers to prevent the bolts from backing off over time.

 After re-drilling the holes, assemble the entire mount together, but loosely, so you can slide the mount into the bed rails.

 Keep the silver Adapter Sleeves out of the mount for now.
 You can’t tighten the bolts with them in place.
 Also, be careful not to overtighten the bolts.
 It doesn’t take much pressure to crush the bed rail and the lock-washers will keep constant tension on the bolt/nut to keep it from working its way loose anyway.